Updated December 2023

 3. Early Childhood Educators are in demand

 Worried about landing your first job after early childhood training?
-You won't have much trouble finding work as an ECE in Montreal.
+You won't have much trouble finding work as an ECE.

-4. Stay youthful, keep fit & feel positive
+4. Stay youthful, keep fit & have fun

 There's no doubt about it.
 Working with young kids takes energy and enthusiasm.
 But you get so much in return.
 You'll spend each day seeing the world through your students' eyes...all that possibility, positivity, and excitement for life.